-Work life balance was operationalized as the position of balance where the requirements of one's career and the requirements of one's personal life are equally prioritized by an individual (Shobha, 2015; Kossek & Lautsch, 2012).
+Work-life balance was operationalized as the position of balance where the requirements of one's career and the requirements of one's personal life are equally prioritized by an individual (Shobha, 2015; Kossek & Lautsch, 2012).
 Work-life balance is the notion that you do need time for both work and other facets of life whether family-related or personal interests.
 Work-life balance was therefore measured in terms of flexible work schedules, telecommuting, childcare benefits or services, taking time off as needed to care for family members, organizational awareness of my family issues, organizational support in general, and the availability and use of work-life balance policies and programs.
 The scores for each item ranged from 1 (least agree) to 5 (strongly agree) on a 5-point scale.
 Respondents reported the degree to which their organizations gave them the aforementioned items.
-Career progression was also operationalized as employees climbing the organizational ladder during their working life (Parker, Hewitt, Witheriff & Cooper, 2018).
+Career progression was also operationalized as employees climbed the organizational ladder during their working life (Parker, Hewitt, Witheriff & Cooper, 2018).
 It was measured using the three constructs developed by Weng and McElroy (2012).
 The first measure was career goal progress and included 4 items.
 All of the items were measured on a 5-point scale ranging from 1 (least agreement) to 5 (strongest agreement).
 Participants reported the extent to which their present job helps them in progressing on their career goals.

 The second measured professional ability development using 4 items developed by Weng and McElroy (2012).
 Again, all of the items were measured on a 5-point scale ranging from 1 (least agreement) to 5 (strongest agreement).
 Respondents indicated the extent to which their present job help them to develop themselves professionally.
 The third measured promotion speed using 4 items.
 Likewise, all of the items were measured on a 5-point scale ranging from 1 (least agreement) to 5 (strongest agreement).
 Participants specified the extent to which they are promoted in their organization.
+The reliability and validity values shown in Table 1 indicate that the instrument used was reliable and valid.